Players should not be rushed back to action: World Players Association

 “The players can only agree to that (return) if they know that their interests will be protected.
 The best approach we are seeing is when the leagues... set up joint groups where players have an equal say,... where they are not being rushed.”

-Several football leagues in Europe, including Germany’s Bundesliga, have drawn up plans to be ready to play games without spectators if it means finishing the season and remaining contractually in order with broadcasters and sponsors.
+Several football leagues in Europe, including Germany’s Bundesliga, have drawn up their plans to be ready to resume play without spectators if it means finishing the season and remaining contractually in order with broadcasters and sponsors.

-The WPA, an association representing some 85,000 athletes around the world, held a conference call earlier on Tuesday with its affiliated players associations globally to update on the situation.
+The WPA, an association representing some 85,000 athletes around the world through more than 100 player associations in over 60 countries, held a conference call earlier on Tuesday with its affiliated associations to update on the situation.

+It is unclear what kind of influence the players or the WPA as a whole can yield with cash-strapped clubs and federations desperate for a return to action both on a national and international level.

+However, the athletes’ growing influence in global decision-making in sport was felt last month when their vocal opposition to competing in the Olympic Games in Tokyo this year contributed to a postponement of the Games to 2021.

-Since emerging in China late last year, the pandemic has infected almost 3 million people worldwide and killed more than 200,000, raising expectations of a prolonged battle to contain the novel coronavirus.
+The pandemic has infected almost 3 million people worldwide and killed more than 200,000, raising expectations of a prolonged battle to contain it.

-Every major sports event this year has been postponed and seasons across all sports have been suspended, while the Tokyo 2020 Olympic Games were moved to 2021, triggering another major calendar reshuffle for next year.
+Every major sports event has been postponed and seasons across all sports have been suspended creating a competition backlog, with the Tokyo Games’ move to 2021 further reshuffling the sports calendar next year.

-Schwab said any return to action would also need to clarify issues including any potential future interruption if the virus flares up again and that the infection of a player will be treated as a workplace injury by the clubs.
+Schwab said any return to action would also need to clarify issues including testing, any potential future interruption if the virus flares up again and that the infection of a player will be treated as a workplace injury by the clubs.

 Career-ending or fatal illness due to the virus should have the full protection “of this being a workplace injury,” Schwab said.
 “This is not clear yet in a lot of the leagues.”